Best Business Loans for Small Businesses

 The British Business Bank start up loan is a great choice if you’re a small business looking for that push to get off the ground.

 This truly is for startup purposes, so if you have a trading history, you aren’t going to qualify.
-However, it’s one of the most competitive loans in the industry, making it a great choice to consider for your capital needs.
+However, it’s one of the most competitive loans in the industry.

 Not only can you borrow up to £25,000 with no trading history and pay only 6% interest, they don’t leave you to figure out the business industry all on your own.

-For those who have a trading history, as long as it is less than 36 months, you can still qualify for some of their loans and this nice benefit too.
-They don’t charge their customers any fees for the loan or for repayment so you are in control.
+For those who have a trading history, as long as it is less than 36 months, you can still qualify for some of their loans.
+They don’t charge their customers any fees for the loan (apart from the interest rate) or for repayment so you are in control.
 In addition, no personal guarantee will be required.
-This is a bank that gets it.

 7. HSBC

 HSBC is one of the most well-known banks in the world, offering financial services in more than 60 countries.
-HSBC is a multinational universal bank with headquarters in London, England.
-This British bank is Europe’s largest bank in terms of its value, which is more than £2.5T (opening of 2022).
+This British bank is Europe’s largest in terms of its value, which is more than £2.5T (opening of 2022).

-Today this banking group offers general banking, asset management, financing and insurance services to businesses and retail consumers.
-You will find, to no surprise, an immensely varied list of offerings for small business loans.
+Today it offers general banking, asset management, financing and insurance services and an immensely varied list of small business loans.

-The maximum size of the loan you can request will depend on the nature of your business.
-You may also get preferred rates if you are 35 years old order.
+The maximum size of the loan you can request will depend on the nature of your business and your financial history.
+You may also get preferred rates if you are 35 or older.
 You may also need to make a deposit of at least ten per cent of a security, such as your property.

 The nature of your loan will vary according to whether it is secured or unsecured by assets.
 An unsecured loan will one up a more expensive interest rate because there is no backing by collateral.